v-yarotsky/taketo/README.md

 The installation is as simple as typing ```gem install taketo``` However, I recommend doing a few things for better user experience:

-1. In ~/.zshrc create an alias for taketo:
+1. In ~/.zshrc (or ~/.bashrc if you use Bash) create an alias for taketo:
    ```alias to="taketo"```
 2. In case you use RVM, I recommend to create a wrapper for taketo,
    which would use newest ruby: ```rvm wrapper ruby-1.9.3-p194-perf@global --no-prefix taketo```.